|Hurricane Hugo from space|

 I stayed up late into the night on Sept.
 21, 1989, watching CNN and baking apple pies.
 A bunch of my friends had gone to the Rowan County Fair, but I was trying to prove to a co-worker that I could replicate my mom’s award-winning creations in the kitchen.
 I don’t think I succeeded.

-And watching Hurricane Hugo make landfall on Sullivan’s Island, S.C.
+I was too distracted by seeing Hurricane Hugo make landfall on Sullivan’s Island, S.C.

 Little did I know that just a few hours later, the storm would smash into the inland town where I lived and I would get my first chance to cover a real natural disaster.